How to Become an Alabama School Counselor

 I’m a certified counselor from another state…

 The Alabama Department of Education does grant school counseling certification to certified school counselors from other states through the certificate reciprocity approach to certification.
-To learn if you qualify for reciprocity, visit this webpage.
-Be sure to read the help FAQs carefully and to submit the correct forms.
-If you have any further questions contact the Alabama Department of Education at (334) 353-8567.
+Learn more about certification through reciprocity here.

 FIND SCHOOLS